Online Master of Social Work

 ASU offers programs that lead to professional licensure with the State of Arizona and may allow graduates to be eligible for licensure in other states.
 Please check our professional licensure page for Watts College of Public Service and Community Solutions to determine if this program meets requirements in your state.
 Contact our admission team for more information at mswadmissions@asu.edu.

-The MSW online program follows a set sequence of courses based on a broad range of social concerns and includes two professional seminars with synchronous elements designed for professional development.
-Along with your courses, you’ll also participate in 960 hours of mandatory hands-on field education at two different and distinct internship sites.
-You’ll work with the School of Social Work’s Field Education Office to find internship sites within your geographic region that meet school and CSWE standards.
-Pre-placement requirements will be arranged and monitored by the field agency.
+Along with your courses, you’ll participate in 960 hours of required applied practicum education at two distinct internship sites.
+You’ll work in partnership with the School of Social Work’s Practicum Education Office to find internship sites within your geographic region that meet school and CSWE standards.
+Pre-placement requirements will be arranged and monitored by the practicum agency and supported by ASU staff.

 Required